 In the guard, if the soul wants, you can go to special forces.
 Another point is that in the guard the main part of the contract needs to be served 2 days a month.
 It works like this: sign a contract, wait 30-120 days until you are sent to basic training, during these 30-120 days you go 1-4 times to the army kindergarten (RSP Program), where you will be taught the basics so that you don’t get too dumb in basic.

-You go to Basic for 10 weeks, live in the barracks for 60-70 people, girls - separately, boys - separately.
-Running with a gun, by the way, for someone who is relevant, during training, you can lose weight well.
+You go to Basic for 10 weeks, live in a barracks for 60-70 people, girls - separately, boys - separately.
+You run with a gun, by the way, for those who are relevant, you can lose weight well during training.
 After Basic training, you go to your technical school for 7-20 weeks, depending on the profession.
 You live there as in a university dormitory, rooms for 2-3 people.
-Charging, discipline, go in formation in the form.
-You are really taught there and very well.
-Any army education is equated to a civilian, in the army you can even become a nurse.
-And most importantly - they also pay you for this.
+Exercise, discipline, walk in form.
+You are taught there really and very well.
+Any military education is equated to a civil one, in the army you can even become a nurse.
+And most importantly, you get paid for it.
 You study, live and get paid.

-Finished technical school - return to your staff and serve 2 days a month in a unit located no further than 50 miles from the house.
-Schedules give a year in advance, you can go abroad.
-The army does not care what you do the rest 28 days a month.
-The main thing is that you are at the base on the right day and at the right time.
+Graduated from high school - return to your state and serve 2 days a month in a unit no further than 50 miles from home.
+The schedule is given a year in advance, you can go abroad.
+The army doesn't care what you do the other 28 days a month at all.
+The main thing is that on the right day and at the right time you are at the base.